Course No: PUBH.1021-046; SIS Class Nbr: 1412; SIS Term: 3040

 Public health topics, both historical and contemporary are of importance to all citizens and to societal decisions.
 This survey course provides a foundation for understanding public health through exposure to current health care and policy issues viewed through the perspective of multiple disciplines.
 Methodology for understanding population health and developing critical thinking and decision-making skills in the analysis of public health issues using a population-based perspective will be developed.
 The course will provide an ecological understanding of the causation and prevention of disease with an emphasis on health issues that affect society as a whole.

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
-However, the Division of Online & Continuing Education reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
+However, the Division of Graduate, Online & Professional Studies reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.

 Additional Registration Information